Collaborations

 If you think Global Wader could help you reach out to others in order to start a relevant collaboration, please drop us an email at globalwader@waderstudygroup.org.

-Below are ongoing collaborations lead by Global Wader team or others.
+Ongoing collaborations led by Global Wader team or others:

 1. Mapping all tracking data and overlaying it on current distribution maps to identify knowledge gaps, e.g. areas where no or very few individuals have been tracked.